LL 5003 Language Acquisition - 3 graduate credits

 Participants deepen and build upon their existing knowledge of language teaching methodology, with particular attention to content-area instruction, curriculum development, and the use of technology in language education.
 Course provides an in-depth examination and extensive hands-on application of different ways in which technology can be used in the language classroom to facilitate learning and promote language acquisition.
 Participants explore the use of a broad range of digital and interactive media, and Web 2.0 technology.
 Students will create content-area, technology-rich lessons which promote language acquisition for language learners of different ages and abilities.

-LL 5009 Intercultural Communication in Multicultural Classrooms - 3 graduate credits
+LL 5009 Intercultural Communication in Multilingual Classrooms - 3 graduate credits

 This course examines the importance of cultural perspectives in language education for non-native speakers.
 Emphasis is placed on understanding the role of acculturation on academic success, and programmatic alternatives and pedagogy for English language learners in a pluralistic society.
-The course explores the impact of cultural backgrounds of language-minority children and their families, and their adjustment to a new society, on language acquisition and school achievement.
+The course explores the impact of cultural backgrounds of language-minority students and their families, and their adjustment to a new society, on language acquisition and academic achievement.

 LL 5050 Mainstream Classroom Strategies for English Language Learners - 3 graduate credits